Our library is a one-stop-shop for your homework and research needs. Here’s what we have to offer.

 FCASD, Winchester Thurston and Shady Side Academy provide the library with their current reading lists:

 We have computers, a laptop for in-library use and wifi – all at no cost to you.
 We have plenty of cozy study spaces for group study and meetings throughout the library.
 Find more information about using those spaces here.
-You may also check out a wifi hotspot if you’re in need of internet connection while you’re on-the-go.
+You may also request or check out a wifi hotspot if you’re in need of an internet connection while you’re on-the-go.

 Ask Someone For Help

 Talk to us- our staff is always available to help you.
 We can help you find books, get obscure newspaper and magazine articles and answer your burning questions.
 Stop by, call us at Cooper-Siegel Community Library 412-828-9520 or Sharpsburg Community Library at 412-781-0783 or send us an email at email@example.com.

 Ask Here PA – is a state-wide service where you can chat with a college or university librarian.
 You can even get a transcript of your chat to show your research.